WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 is designed to run ontop of HTTP/3.
 Using HTTP/3 allows application providers to more easily build their applications ontop of cloud platforms, such as AWS, Azure and Google Cloud, all of which are heavily focused on HTTP based services.
+Furthemore, RIPP requires STIR-based secure caller ID, and facilitates easy provisioning.

 {mainmatter}